 DON’T fill the box with meaningless platitudes: ‘I enjoy,’ ‘I’m good at,’ ‘other people tell me’ or ‘mum says’.
 They want hard evidence to see that your skills match up, not your opinion.
 If you need to present an answer try to back it up experientially.
 One example might be to use the format: my time at [experience] working on a [type of case] which involved [details] and was resolved by [process] taught me [skills] that appeal to my [personal trait].

 Likewise DON’T talk about Silk, Kavanagh QC or Law and Order (or Rumpole of the Bailey if you’re a mature student) inspiring you to become a barrister.
-Wait a few years past tenancy, or when you’re speaking at TARGETjobs Law National Pupillage Fair 2014 talks, before you mention this dark little secret.
+Wait a few years past tenancy, or when you’re speaking as a barrister at the TARGETjobs Law National Pupillage Fair 2050 talks, before you mention this dark little secret.